Jcolejeff/buildCap.site/README.md

-# buildCap landing
+# buildCAP landing

 ```
-landing page for the buildCap platform
+landing page for the buildCAP platform
 ```

 ## 🚀 Project Structure